YipinXiong/AngularNotes/README.md

 Usages:

-- insert a common template in various sections of a view regardlessof  loops or condition
+- insert a common template in various sections of a view regardless of  loops or condition
 - to make a highly configured component.

 ![img](README.assets/1*M2mxgv1g3VcftdHOFFmTdw.png)